maubanel/UE5-CPP-Functions-Templates-Classes/containers/README.md

 Now since this is a dynamic container we can make changes to the size even at runtime.
 So if it was keeping track of enemies spawning in, we can do this at runtime.
 The **[push_back](https://cplusplus.com/reference/vector/vector/push_back/)** method.

 >Adds a new element at the end of the vector, after its current last element.
-The content of val is copied (or moved) to the new element.
+The content of val is copied (or moved) to the new element.<br><br>This effectively increases the container size by one, which causes an automatic reallocation of the allocated storage space if -and only if- the new vector size surpasses the current vector capacity.

-This effectively increases the container size by one, which causes an automatic reallocation of the allocated storage space if -and only if- the new vector size surpasses the current vector capacity.
+Press the <kbd>Play</kbd> button and you will see that we have 8 cards and it affects all our loops as well!

 ![push_back four more Cards](images/dynamicArray.png)